“What kind of car do you drive?”

 When it comes to vehicles, they are utilitarian to me.
 Make and model are not important.
 If it is comfortable to drive, can handle what I need to transport, and the price is right, it’s my favorite car.

 I have mostly driven mini vans or small SUVs, in large part because of what I haul for ministry activities.
-After my favorite carshybrid was totaled in an accident, which was not my fault, God provided a small sedan.
+After my favorite cars was totaled in an accident, which was not my fault, God provided a small sedan.
 I felt like I was driving a Big Wheel down the road.
 Jerry heard my heartache and wanted to help.

 Fast forward to that summer when Jerry and I worked two back to back weeks of camp.
 I had one day off between sessions.
 I chose to spend the day alone, letting my mind wander and refresh for the week ahead.
 Jerry found himself in conversation with a person at camp who sold used cars.
 Excited that he could get me a vehicle better suited for me he initiated a trade negotiation.